-- Travel and Lifestyle Preferences: If you hold a product for which we provide concierge services (such as Platinum Concierge Service) and travel services offered by Amex Canada Inc. (such as Platinum Card Travel Service), your travel and lifestyle preferences such as the individual authorized to make bookings on your behalf, your preferred retailers, restaurants and leisure activities could be used by us to customize, personalize and coordinate concierge and travel recommendations and bookings.
+- Travel and Lifestyle Preferences If you hold a product in which we provide concierge services and travel services offered by Amex Canada Inc., your travel and lifestyle preferences like the individual authorized to make bookings on your behalf, your preferred retailers, restaurants and leisure activities could be used by us to customize, personalize and coordinate concierge and travel recommendations and bookings.

 We are required by law to determine whether we have customers who are politically exposed foreign persons and comply with certain legal requirements.
 There are also regulatory guidelines which indicate we should assess the risk associated with customers who are politically exposed persons.
 We use Information, publicly available information and commercial database(s) to determine whether a customer is politically exposed.
 More information is available at the website fintrac.gc.ca.